 ’.
 But once we have examined his object language precisely, we will see that the terminology in our meta-language perfectly captures the philosophical intentions of our Shaykh.
 So at this point we must get more precise about our meta-linguistic terminology.

 in the scholastic sense.
-The word

 ’ is unfortunately used quite loosely in Western intellectual discourse pertaining to Islāmic philosophy.
 Used precisely it has two standard senses relevant to our discussion of the